 Where and when are box jellyfish found in Australia?

 They are found in the waters north of Bundaberg, Queensland, up around the coast of the Northern Territory and down to Exmouth in Western Australia.
-They tend to inhabit river mouths and shallow coastal waters and rarely inhabit the reef islands.
+They tend to inhabit river mouths and shallow coastal waters and rarely inhabit the Great Barrier Reef islands.
 The jellyfish season runs from around November to May in Tropical North Queensland.

 What do they look like?